nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 ### 5.5 Recovery from misconfiguration
-This version of toolkit does not yet offer explicit support for backup and restore operations of the security server (scheduled for next release of the toolkit).
-In case something goes so wrong that way out or way back cannot be seen, it is possible to use nightly backups that are kept at security server to revert to earlier state.
+This version of toolkit does not yet offer explicit support for backup and restore operations of the Security Server (scheduled for next release of the toolkit).
+In case something goes so wrong that way out or way back cannot be seen, it is possible to use nightly backups that are kept at Security Server to revert to earlier state.
-Overview of existing automatic backups is accessible from web administration console of the security server, in the "Settings" menu.
+Overview of existing automatic backups is accessible from web administration console of the Security Server, in the "Settings" menu.
 More information about functionality can be found in [UG-SS](#Ref_SS-UG).